WatchingWatches/GradientInfill/Prusa/README.md

 I will try to optimise the calculation time of the script.
 Once i have enough confidence in the program, i will add the option to only get one output file.
 With your help i will debug the script for errors, which might occur.

-### Orca slicer:
-I am also working on a version for Orca slicer, but did have some unexpected problems.
-The general script seems to work, but calling it from the slicer doesn't work yet.
-The gcode preview doesn't seem to work in any previewer tested so far.
-I will add the script to a different folder in this repository, once i found the issues.

 You may also be interested in my own postprocessing scripts, which can be found [here](https://github.com/WatchingWatches/Post_processing_gcode).

 Thank you for you feedback in advance.
 Also feel free to adapt the script to other slicers too.